Man in connection with downtown brawl racks up child endangerment charges

 Oliver has pled not guilty for the charges relating to his children.
 He has a bench trial set in this case set for next month.

 Oliver still has not been officially charged in the downtown brawl.
-We asked Albuquerque Police why, but did not get a response.
+KRQE News 13 asked Albuquerque Police why, but did not get a response.

-- Man in connection with downtown brawl racks up child endangerment charges

-- New Mexico woman out hundreds of dollars in reported virtual car sales scam